Wise River, Montana

-Wise River is an unincorporated community in northern Beaverhead County, Montana, United States.
-State Highway 43 runs through the town.
+Wise River is an unincorporated small village in northern Beaverhead County, Montana, United States.
+The village runs along State Highway 43, for about a mile.
+There is a small store with gas pump there, also a post office and a club lodge, along with several homes.

 This community takes its name from the Wise River, which flows into the Big Hole River nearby.
 A post office was established in 1913.

 Demographics

+Climate

+Wise River has a subarctic climate (Köppen Dfc).

 Education

 Wise River provides elementary education.
 High school is at Beaverhead County High School.